clwg/dns-network-scanner/readme.md

 ### Flags

-- domain: The domain to query
+- domain: Initial domain to query
-- network: The IPv4 network range to query (in CIDR format)
+- network: The IPv4 network range to check (in CIDR format)
-- domains: Optional comma-separated list of additional domains to query (default is empty)
+- domains: comma-separated list of additional domains to query
 - timeout: Optional timeout for DNS queries in seconds (default is 5)
 - db: Optional SQLite database file name (default is dns.db)